 When first going down their SOC 2 path, many companies will call up firms to do the SOC 2 and have a “scoping call”.
 In this call, the firm’s sales representative or SOC 2 specialist will have a discussion and ask questions that help them determine the scope of the SOC 2 engagement.
-But what is involved in that scoping?
-How can you better understand what they are looking for so that you can make those conversations easier for all parties?
+But what is involved in that scoping discussion?
+How can you better understand what SOC 2 specialists are looking for so that you can make those conversations easier for all parties?
 This infographic will help to explain the key elements of scoping that auditors are looking for when talking about your SOC 2.

 As you can see, one of the main scoping items is the commitments you make to customers and therefore what Trust Service Categories are in scope.
 From there, you can determine the number of controls you have in place that meet the criteria related to those categories.

-Finally, the other major component of scoping a SOC 2 is the technical aspects.
+Finally, the other major components of scoping a SOC 2 are the technical considerations.
 In a cloud environment, the auditor is going to want to know your number of:

 These are the key elements to think about when scoping your SOC 2.
 As things can get complicated (and many times there is the “it depends” answer), be sure to discuss all the details with your auditor before agreeing to an engagement fee.

 At Bytechek, we look to simplify your SOC 2 process, reduce the LOE on both your and our end, and ultimately pass those savings on to you.
 With our automated SOC 2 control testing platform, many of the scoping items that lead to additional efforts at other firms can be reduced in our methodology.
-Talk to us today to learn more about how we make compliance suck less!
+Schedule a call with us today to learn more about how we make compliance suck less!